FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 In the figure, the KEMAR is facing the loudspeaker and has 0 degrees body rotation angle.
 The body rotation angle is sampled in 10-degree interval and the rotation direction is shown by the red arrow.

+Note that the KEMAR head and the torso are always facing the same direction, i.e., there are no relative rotations between the head and the torso.

 <img src = "https://github.com/FJWang01/Head-Related-Intensity-Based-Transfer-Function/assets/123141141/fadd39e1-1503-4e25-b671-594796c9b15e" width = "500">

 ### Placement of MEMS microphone pairs